 Inventions in the Modern Age, from automobiles and concert speakers to industrial machinery, have led to an increased incidence of noise-induced hearing loss (NIHL).
-Factor in exposure to sounds from living in large metropolitan areas with transportation and music noises and the ears are being bombarded by noise.
+Factor in exposure to sounds from living in large metropolitan areas with environmental noises, and the ears are being bombarded by noise.

 So how many of us are at risk for NIHL?
 The stats, per M. Jennifer Derebery, MD of the House Ear Clinic in Los Angeles: 104 million Americans.
 Derebery estimates roughly 20-25 million Americans who work eight-hour shifts are subject to LEQ noise levels (those that vary over time) above 85 decibels (dB), putting them at risk for NIHL.

-The Impact of noise pollution: it can cause permanent hearing loss, tinnitus, a constant ringing noise in the ears, and hpyercusis, an intolerance of loud noises.
+Noise pollution can cause permanent hearing loss, tinnitus, a constant ringing noise in the ears, and hyperacusis, an intolerance of loud noises.
+And noise pollution doesn’t solely affect adults, it impacts children, as well.

 How to Know if Noise is Too Loud